-Report of Management and Directors on December 2012 Oil and Gas Disclosure
+Report of Management and Directors on Reserves Data and Other Information

 Management of Teck Resources Limited (the "Company") is responsible for the preparation and disclosure of information with respect to the Company's oil and gas activities in accordance with securities regulatory requirements.
+This information includes reserves data which are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2013, estimated using forecast prices and costs.